dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ### Define FlyoutItem appearance

-The appearance of each <xref:Microsoft.Maui.Controls.FlyoutItem> can be customized by setting the `Shell.ItemTemplate` attached property to a `DataTemplate`:
+The appearance of each <xref:Microsoft.Maui.Controls.FlyoutItem> can be customized by setting the `Shell.ItemTemplate` attached property to a <xref:Microsoft.Maui.Controls.DataTemplate>:

 ```xaml
 <Shell ...>